 Let’s say you’re working with someone on a project in a direct message; the scope isn’t big enough for a channel, but you want to loop in another team member so they can add their expertise and insight.
 You can simply loop them into your existing DM with the option to share message history and get them up to speed with the context they need.
 Bring in the right people at the right time, without skipping a beat.

 At the time of publication, this feature has been partially rolled out.
 We expect to roll out the feature more broadly in the coming weeks.

 Delegate channel management to key team members

 Permissions in Slack are a powerful way for enterprises to scale, giving team members access to the specific administrative functions they need to do their jobs.
 For companies that have organization and workspace permissions in place, there’s now a channel manager role that gives select members control over channel administration.
-These members can regulate posting permissions, convert channels from public to private, remove users, and rename or archive them.
+These members can convert channels from public to private, and rename or archive them.

 For team members, this permission is especially useful if you own a long-term project that involves collaborating with internal and external partners and want to manage the channel lifecycle without continually relying on your admin.
 If you’re responsible for public announcement channels within your department, you can also manage posting permissions across the team.
 Whether you created the channel or were assigned as a manager by your admin, the permissions your organization sets up give you flexibility to act.

 Every employee’s sense of belonging at work is essential to their happiness and productivity.
 In many instances, Slack is the place where coworkers meet for the first time and culture blossoms.
 Our new releases were designed to make it even easier to stay inclusive and provide a more pleasant experience in any setting.